 Employing Platelet Rich Plasma (PRP) as a regenerative therapy has been common in sports medicine for years.
 High-profile athletes like Kobe Bryant and Tiger Woods are two who have used PRP therapies to expedite tissue healing, pushing this serious therapy with the catchy “vampire” name into the media.
-Aesthetic medicine also has a use for PRP, harnessing its power to prompt tissue growth in the face and scalp as an excellent anti-aging and hair growth therapy.
+Aesthetic medicine also has a use for platelet rich plasma, harnessing its power to prompt tissue growth in the face and scalp as an excellent anti-aging and hair growth therapy.

 Platelets are cells in the blood that promote clotting and healing.
 They contain alpha granules that release growth factors responsible for activating multi-potent stem cells to create new tissue.
 The goal of PRP treatments is to isolate platelets, concentrate them, and inject them into the areas that need regeneration.

 When these growth factors are injected into the face, it creates a controlled injury that triggers a natural wound healing process.
 Healing activates multi-potent stem cells, creating new tissue growth.
 This new tissue consists of collagen, fatty tissue and blood vessels that will appear as bright, smooth and more youthful skin.
 You are using the body’s own power to heal itself.

 What sets it apart from other treatments?

-As an injectable, PRP is unmatched for many reasons.
+As an injectable, platelet rich plasma is unmatched for many reasons.
 Many clients come in looking for a solution to volume loss under the eyes.
 Around the eyes, hyaluronic acid filler has a higher risk profile due to the dense and sensitive vascular structure around the eye.
 As PRP is derived from a patient’s own blood, it poses no threat of vascular occlusion during injection in high risk areas such as the eye troughs.

 What is the process?

 The procedure starts with a simple blood draw.
 The blood is spun in a centrifuge, separating the liquid from the red blood cells, which are then discarded.
 The remaining solution of plasma and platelets is spun again, concentrating the desired platelets.
 That final solution is resuspended in plasma, creating the platelet-rich plasma necessary for the procedure.